krisarmstrong/whisper-on-apple-silicon/README.md

 # Whisper on Apple Silicon (M1, M2, M3, M4)

 ## Overview
-This repository provides guidance on installing and using OpenAI's Whisper on Apple Silicon Macs (M1, M2, M3, M4) to transcribe and summarize video files.
-The full guide is available in [whisper_macos_guide.md](whisper_macos_guide.md).
+This repository provides instructions for installing and using OpenAI's Whisper on Apple Silicon Macs (M1, M2, M3, M4) to transcribe and summarize video files.
+The complete guide is available in [whisper_macos_guide.md](whisper_macos_guide.md).

 ## Features
 - Step-by-step installation guide